futsum/mesotheliomaClassification/README.md

  <h1 align = 'Center'>Prediction Model for Malignant Mesothelioma </h1>

-According to Centers for Disease Control and Prevention (CDC), a Malignant mesothelioma “is a neoplasm associated with occupational and environmental inhalation exposure to asbestos fibers and other elongate mineral particles (EMPs).
+According to Centers for Disease Control and Prevention (CDC), a Malignant mesothelioma “is a neoplasm associated with occupational and environmental inhalation exposure to asbestos fibers and other elongate mineral particles (EMPs); it is a highly aggressive tumor of the serous membranes.
 The median survival of patients with malignant mesothelioma is about 1 year from the time they are diagnosed.
-Between 1999 to 2015, a total of 45,221 mesothelioma related deaths were recorded in the Unites States (Mazurek, Syamlal, Wood, Hendricks, & Weston, 2017).
+Between 1999 to 2015, a total of 45,221 mesothelioma related deaths were recorded in the Unites States (Mazurek, Syamlal, Wood, Hendricks, & Weston, 2017; Er, Tanrikulu, & Abakay, 2015).

 It takes 20 to 40 years to develop a malignant mesothelioma from the time of exposure (Mazurek et al., 2017).
 As a result, mesothelioma is rare, and it is difficult to diagnosis; most patients diagnosed with mesothelioma when it is in advanced stage where treatment is less effective.
 Hence, early detection using patients’ clinical data is important (Ostroff et al., 2012).